Interact with Leaders

-At GYLC, you’ll have the opportunity to immerse yourself in the cultural aspect of your GYLC program experience.
-You will explore Washington DC, Philadelphia, and New York City and discover what their illustrious landmarks have to offer.
+At GYLC, you will have the opportunity to immerse yourself in the cultural aspect of your program experience.
+You will visit Washington, D.C., Philadelphia, and New York City and discover all of the illustrious landmarks these cities have to offer.

-In Washington DC, you will visit the Lincoln Memorial, Vietnam Veterans Memorial, Korean War Veterans Memorial, World War II Memorial, Smithsonian Institute, and Holocaust Museum.
+In Washington, D.C., you will see the Lincoln Memorial, Vietnam Veterans Memorial, Korean War Veterans Memorial, World War II Memorial, Smithsonian Institute, and Holocaust Museum.

-In Philadelphia, you will have lunch and explore the renowned University of Pennsylvania campus on your way to NYC.
+In Philadelphia, you will enjoy lunch and explore the renowned University of Pennsylvania campus on your way to New York.

-In New York City, you will visit distinguished museums such as the MET, MoMa, and Guggenheim, and enjoy a dinner cruise on the New York Harbor where you can catch a glimpse of the Statue of Liberty.
+In New York City, you will taste the culture of Chinatown, visit the Metropolitan Museum of Art (the Met), experience bustling Times Square, and take a dinner cruise on the New York Harbor, where you can catch a glimpse of the Statue of Liberty.

 Think Globally at Fascinating Site Visits

-You’ll be immersed in the culture, history, and world views of the diverse people who are key players on the global stage.
-You’ll take part in fascinating site visits, such as:
+You will be immersed in the culture, history, and world views of the diverse people who are key players on the global stage during GYLC’s fascinating site visits.